 The Reference Group will comprise people who work together in the best interests of people with disability in the ACT.
-The Reference Group is not a representative body but rather an advisory group of people who are able to draw upon valued and relevant perspectives and experience.
+The Reference Group is not a representative body but rather an advisory group of people who reside in the ACT or work, study or volunteer in the ACT; or demonstrate another significant connection and commitment to the ACT and are able to draw upon valued and relevant perspectives and experience.

-- person with a disability;
+- person with disability;

-- young person with a disability;
+- young person with disability;

-- person from an Aboriginal background;
+- person from an Aboriginal background with disability;

-- knowledge of the disability service system.
+- person engaged in the disability service system.

 The Reference Group will provide opportunity to emerging leaders with disability who would benefit from observing community representation and provision of advice to government.
 Emerging leaders with disability will not be endorsed through a Cabinet process and they will not be considered members.
-Their contribution will be short term in nature and any supporting papers provided will be subject to confidentiality and at the decision of Co-Chairs.
+Their contribution will be short term in nature and any supporting papers provided will be subject to confidentiality and at the decision of Chair.